Key details

 Senior Lecturer in Architecture Histories and Theories

-Caroline Rabourdin is an architect, writer, and the author of Sense in Translation: Essays on the Bilingual Body (Routledge, 2020).
+Caroline Rabourdin is an architect, Senior Lecturer in Architecture Theories and Histories in the School of Design and the author of Sense in Translation: Essays on the Bilingual Body (Routledge, 2020).

-She joined the University of Greenwich in 2020 as Senior Lecturer in Architecture Theories and Histories in the School of Design, with teaching and coordinating responsibilities across all years on the BA and M.Arch programmes.
-She is also Honorary Lecturer at the Bartlett, UCL, acting as subsidiary PhD supervisor.
+Caroline joined the University of Greenwich as Senior Lecturer in 2020, with teaching and coordinating responsibilities across all years on the BA and M.Arch programmes.
+She is an active member of the Steering Committee of the Centre for Research in Language and Heritage (CREL) and member of the Centre for Spatial and Digital Ecologies.
+She is also Honorary Lecturer at the Bartlett, UCL, acting as PhD supervisor on the Architectural Design doctoral programme.

 Trained as an architect at INSA Strasbourg (Dip.Arch), the University of Edinburgh (Erasmus), and the Bartlett School of Architecture (M.Arch with Distinction, British Council Entente Cordiale Scholarship), she practiced for a number of years in Paris and London (Shed 54 for the Wapping Project, Foster & Partners, Softroom for the V&A Museum, Noe Duchaufour-Lawrance) before engaging in research and academia.
 She was awarded her PhD in 2016 by the University of the Arts London for her interdisciplinary work on translation.